dawiedotcom/freebook/README.md

 ### Adding a new book

-Add a `.yaml` file for your book with at least the following fields
+_Step 1_ Add a `.yaml` file for your book with at least the following fields

 ```yaml
 url: <url to the table of content page>